-Maryland Personal Injury Lawyers at LeViness, Tolzman & Hamilton Represent Hoverboard Injury Victims
+Baltimore Personal Injury Lawyers at LeViness, Tolzman & Hamilton Represent Hoverboard Injury Victims

 If you or a loved one has been seriously injured while riding a hoverboard or as a result of the hoverboard catching on fire, you may be eligible for compensation.
 Contact the experienced Maryland personal injury lawyers at LeViness, Tolzman & Hamilton so that we may thoroughly review the details for your case and hold the responsible parties liable for your injuries.
 For a free consultation, call us today at 800-547-4LAW (4529) or contact us online.